valentinlemaire/quanfima/README.rst

 Documentation
 -------------

-For more information about the package, please visit the orignial [repository](https://github.com/rshkarin/quanfima.git) or the [documentation](http://quanfima.readthedocs.io/en/latest/).
+For more information about the package, please visit the orignial `repository <https://github.com/rshkarin/quanfima.git>`_ or the `documentation <http://quanfima.readthedocs.io/en/latest/>`_.